nygeog/beh_public/meetings/readme.md

 ####Fragile Families
 The last time I used the cold room, Abhishek had setup a Fragile Families user login on Windows.
 Since going down there, it appears there is a Windows Disk Mounting password that I've never seen before.
 I've been communicating with Michael Weisner and as of last correspondence he cannot mount the disk.
 I have the information backed up, even though I was told to remove it from my machine and put in cold room.

+####Rio Das Pedras
+* Incorporated home data shifts (4 corrections) from Garazi.
+* Need to incorporate 1 hour gap in time issue.
+* Need to create and deliver mapping component of summer time estimate.
+[Summer Time Estimate Link](https://github.com/nygeog/beh_public/blob/master/rio/docs/201506_summer_time_estimate/rdp_summer_2015_time_estimate.pdf)
+* Need to assign points to street segments (see hours on summer time estimate).

+####Admin
+* Need to fill out a bunch of more forms to get paid for using paid CartoDB account.
+* Sounds like I won't be able to pay for March.

 ##2015-08-11 GIS Call